DevwareUK/drupal-labjs/README.txt

 = INTRODUCTION =

 LABjs is the performance script loader.
 It loads all your JavaScript in parallel.
-Of course, this module is only useful when JavaScript preprocess is disable.
+Of course, this module is only useful when JavaScript preprocess is disabled.

 Project homepage: http://drupal.org/project/labjs